 Corporate sponsors play a significant role in the planning and execution of any community festival.
-For the Taste of Chicago 2019, a popular food festival in the Windy City, was sponsored by corporate partners such as DoorDash, Chicago Tribune, Pepsi, and Southwest Airlines.
+For example, the Taste of Chicago 2019, a popular food festival in the Windy City, was sponsored by corporate partners such as DoorDash, Chicago Tribune, Pepsi, and Southwest Airlines.

 Christine Jacob, senior manager of corporate sponsorships in the Mayor’s Office of Special Events in Chicago, supports numerous programs throughout the year.
 But for the Taste, her goal is to identify sponsors and secure/negotiate terms early to help maximize the event's total revenue.

 Sponsorship categories at the Taste include the following:

 - Presenting ($250,000)

 - Taste Concerts ($50,000)

 Of course, sponsors are savvy and measure the benefits of participating in a community festival against their own business objectives.

 For example, some sponsors use the Taste as an opportunity to brand themselves with some of the entertainment options to expand their visibility with event attendees.
 The result: Stella Rosa Wine Garden, Lifeway Foods Test Kitchen, and Camp DoorDash.